XSilverlink/LB-ReadMe-Files/StreamUP Twitch Prediction System/ReadMe.md

 ¹ Currently its only possible to do these things if its launched through the extension.

 # Getting started after install
-There should be a new deck available in Lioranboard called 'StreamUP - Predictions' open up this deck and you will be greeted by the deck in th
+There should be a new deck available in Lioranboard called 'StreamUP - Predictions' open up this deck and you will be greeted by the deck :
 ![](https://raw.githubusercontent.com/XSilverlink/LB-ReadMe-Files/main/StreamUP%20Twitch%20Prediction%20System/images/LioranBoard_Receiver_GUmc3k2112.png)

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTQzNzU1ODYsMjYzOTAxMTAyLC0xNTU2OT
-Y2NTU2LDEwNjQxNTg3MTAsLTk5Mjg3NDM3Myw0NDQ4Njc0MDcs
-LTExNTU5NDg3MjcsLTEwNjM3Njc1MDYsLTk0NTAwMDk0NF19
+eyJoaXN0b3J5IjpbLTIyNzI2MTI1LDI2MzkwMTEwMiwtMTU1Nj
+k2NjU1NiwxMDY0MTU4NzEwLC05OTI4NzQzNzMsNDQ0ODY3NDA3
+LC0xMTU1OTQ4NzI3LC0xMDYzNzY3NTA2LC05NDUwMDA5NDRdfQ
+==
 -->